-- In a large bowl, whisk together the flour, sugar, baking powder, baking soda and salt.
-Then add in the buttermilk and butter and stir just until combined.
-Then mix in the eggs and vanilla, just until most the lumps are gone and the batter is smooth.
+- In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
+Stir in the buttermilk and melted butter just until combined.
+Mix in the eggs and vanilla, just until most the lumps are gone and the batter is smooth.
 If the batter is too thick, add another splash of milk.
-If it's too thin add another Tablespoon of flour.
+If it's too thin add 1 Tablespoon flour.

-- Coat the griddle (or skillet) with butter and then pour 1/4 cup batter onto the heated griddle.
-Cook the pancakes until bubbles appear, about 2 minutes.
-Flip the pancakes and cook the other side for 1 minute, or just until lightly browned.
+- Coat the griddle (or skillet) with butter.
+Pour 1/4 cup batter into individual circles.
+Cook 2 minutes, or until bubbles appear.
+Flip and cook 1 minute, or just until lightly browned.

 - Serve immediately or place on a baking sheet in the oven at 175°F to keep warm.